How to Integrate Bootstrap CSS Into Your Sinatra Site and Get More Out of Your Objects Using ERB

 Checkout my repository here to see the results!

-Disclaimer: The information in this blog is current as of 28 June 2013.
+Disclaimer: The information in this blog is current as of June 28, 2013.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.